What is an Azure Service Bus?

 1. Queues

-• As the name suggests, the Queues messaging service offers First In First Out data delivery.
+• The Queues messaging service follows the First In First Out (FIFO) delivery model.

-• It enables ordered handling of unbounded sequences of related messages.
+• It ensures ordered handling of related messages through message sessions.

-• Queues enable us to store messages until the receiving application is available to receive and process them.
+• Queues allow storing messages until the receiving application is ready to process them.

-• Messages in queues are timestamped on arrival and ordered according to it.
+• Messages are timestamped upon arrival and ordered accordingly.

-• Messages are delivered on request (Pull mode delivery).
-Queue is often used for point-to-point communication.
+• Message delivery occurs on request (Pull mode delivery) and is often used for point-to-point communication.

-• After receiving it, the message is invisible/locked for other receivers.
+• After receiving, the message becomes invisible/locked to other receivers.

-• If the receiver processes the message successfully, it will invoke the Complete() function and the message will be removed from the queue.
+• If processed successfully, the Complete() function removes the message from the queue.

-• If the receiver fails to process or does not respond within the specified time interval, the Abandon() function will be invoked and the message will be available for other receivers.
+• If processing fails or the receiver does not respond within a set time, the Abandon() function is invoked, making the message available to other receivers.

 Example